sseleman95/PochitaCoin/README.md

 ## What is Pochita Coin?

-Pochita Coin is a fully responsive administration template.
+Pochita Coin is a fully responsive template.
 Based on Bootstrap framework and also the JavaScript plugins.
 Highly customizable and easy to use.
 Fits many screen resolutions from small mobile devices to large desktops.

 ## Repository Management